MJneedshelp/hello-world/README.md

 # hello-world
-For practising the GitHub Flow
+For practising the GitHub Flow.
+This is a page where I practice coding.